Murtaza-github/AI_Books_-Recommendation_System_Python/README.md

 The Books Recommendation System is an AI-powered application that provides personalized book suggestions.
 It offers two key features:

 1. Recommendation by Book Name
-* Users can input the name of thier favourite book, and the system will recommend similar books that the user may like to read.
+* Users can input the name of their favorite book, and the system will recommend similar books that they may enjoy.
+* The recommendations are based on ratings from other users who have read the same book and highly rated other books.
-* The recommendation is based on an AI algorithm that evaluates similarity between books using "Cosine similarity".
+* The system uses an AI algorithm that evaluates the similarity between books based on "Cosine Similarity," ensuring personalized recommendations.

 2. Recommendation by Book Category:
 * Users can select a book category (e.g., Classic, Action, Fantasy, Horror, or Fiction) and receive recommendations for books within the chosen genre.